dfclin073/coffee-shop/README.md

 ## TODO

+ - [X] resolve all lint errors
- - [ ] add docstrings
+ - [X] add to github
- - [ ] add input for money
+ - [X] add input for money
- - [ ] add the rest of the purchase functionality, receive payment, check amount paid, add to profit, return change.
+ - [X] add the rest of the purchase functionality, receive payment, check amount paid, add to profit, return change.
- - [ ] change from float to decimal
+ - [X] change from decimal to decimal
+ - [ ] Fix bug- when customer does not pay enough money, machine still subtracts resources.
+ - [ ] Fix bug - sometimes not giving the appropriate amount of change.
+ - [ ] Fix submit_payment function return type
+ - [ ] Create data class for resources